YuFuOliver/VCVI_Replication_Package/README.md

 # VCVI Replication Package

-This repository contains Python packages to replicate the results in the paper **"Vector Copula Variational Inference and Dependent Block Posterior Approximations"** by Yu Fu, Michael Stanley Smith, and Anastasios Panagiotelis.
+This repository contains Python packages to replicate the results in the paper **"Vector Copula Variational Inference and Dependent Block Posterior Approximations"** by Yu Fu, Michael Stanley Smith, and Anastasios Panagiotelis. ([arxiv link](https://arxiv.org/abs/2503.01072))

 There are two packages implementing VI algorithms based on **PyTorch**:
 - **VCVI**: All VI algorithms used in the paper, implemented on CPU